cornercorner

 • Package.
 Specifies the package where the stub class will be generated.
 Select "org.netbeans.modules.demo" from the drop-down.

 • MimeType.
 Specifies the MIME type to which the code generator integration will be applied.
-Type "x-java" in this field.
+Type "text/x-java" in this field.

 • Generate CodeGeneratorContextProvider.
 Adds additional objects to the code generator's lookup.
 Leave this checkbox unselected.

-The Projects window should now look as follows:
+1. Click Finish.
+The Projects window should now show the following:

 The generated class should look like this: